JanxSpirit42/reindexVAMAS/README.md

    hundreds scans and have to manually set the index of each block to the same row for each sample.

 ## Comments:
-  v0.4 is set up so that you can compile it with pyinstaller and run a standalone .exe Python Version: 3.6.1<br />
+  v0.4 is set up so that you can compile it with pyinstaller and run a standalone .exe <br />
+  Python Version: 3.6.1<br />
+  Compiled exe is included.

 ## Instructions for use:
   1. Put the .vms file you want to reindex into the same folder as VAMASreindex_v0.4.exe